 We also offer Geography at A-level in the Sixth Form, running 2 or 3 classes a year.
 All students carry out practical fieldwork, in Devon and Pembrokeshire, as part of the AS and A2 courses, and the school also hosts an annual Geography conference for sixth-formers in conjunction with UWE.
-From 2014, A-level and GCSE Geography students also have the opportunity to take part in a fieldwork expedition to Iceland – 43 students took part in the inaugural expedition, in Oct 2014.
+A-level and GCSE Geography students also have the opportunity to take part in a fieldwork expedition.

 All students study Art until at least the end of Year 9, and The Castle School has had a long specialism in Visual Arts.
 As well as the Art Dept’s teaching rooms, they also have the Octagon Art Gallery.
 This Gallery includes a teaching space and a public gallery, and plays host to exhibitions of work by both professional artists and many Castle students, and regularly hosts Artists in Residence who work with our students of all ages.
 The Dept includes 6 specialist Art teachers, 3 specialist Photography teachers and 2 specialist technicians.

 In Years 10 and 11, students can choose to take on GCSE courses in Art, Art and Design or Photography.
 There is no compulsion on students to take an Art course, but all 3 are popular choices.
 A small number of students may choose to do more than one of these at GCSE.